 Top Technology Trends & LITA Awards Presentation

-Panelists: Char Booth, Scott Walter, Sarah Houghton, Gary Price, Aimee Fifarek, Lorcan Dempsey, Clifford Lynch
+Panelists: Char Booth, Sarah Houghton, Gary Price, Aimee Fifarek, Clifford Lynch Moderator: Lorcan Dempsey

 This program features our ongoing roundtable discussion about trends and advances in library technology by a panel of LITA technology experts.
 The panelists will describe changes and advances in technology that they see having an impact on the library world, and suggest what libraries might do to take advantage of these trends.
 Presentation of LITA Awards and Scholarships will take place prior to the Top Tech Trends program.